TreeScaper/CloudforestDocker/guides/docker_dev.md

     docker run -d -v /local/system/path/target:/app container-name

 The -v argument maps the container directory */app* to the host directory */local/system/path/target*.
 Any file the containerized application writes to */app* is written into the host file system.
 When the container is stopped, the data continues to exist on the host.
 The mapping works in both directions.
 A user can add files into the host directory and the files are visible from within the running container.

+**Note**: On MacOS the host directory used for the bind mount may need allowed in Docker Desktop.
+This can be done by navigating to `Preferences -> Resources -> File Sharing` and adding the directory the list found there.

 Starting CloudForest using bind mounts: